dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 ![Alt text](resources/lbstart.png)

 An interrupt will fire when a byte is received.
-Inside the ISR callback, we simply store it in our `uart_lb`:
+We simply store it in our `uart_lb`:

 ![Alt text](resources/lbint.png)